enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Page Templates
 ==============

-With our current solution, sadly, you will have to configure a page for every country you create.
+With our current solution, sadly, you would have to configure a page for every country you create.
 As this is not a very effective way of working with large data sets, we will create a page template to simplify the process.

 Create Country Template
 -----------------------